HuantWang/FUNDED_NISL/README.md

 #### PHP and Swift

 ---
-For PHP and Swift,We collect datasets from github using our pre-trained "mixture of experts" model.Then extracting edge nodes from AST constructed with [Antlr](https://github.com/antlr/antlr4).
+For PHP and Swift,We collect datasets from github using our pre-trained "mixture of experts" model.

+Then extracting edge nodes from AST constructed with [Antlr](https://github.com/antlr/antlr4).

 ~~~
 cd NISL_TIFS2021/EdgesGenerationAndDataPreprocess/php_swift/src/php/main